sdtrachsel/memedepot/README.md

 ## About 🔨

 First things first, **The Meme Depot** is not authorized by, nor in any way officially connected, associated, or affiliated with The Home Depot.
-Tenuous legality aside, Home Depot is a web-based application designed to help dads and dad joke-afficianados find new material for their tight five.
-Users can choose from a selection of 19 dad-centric template images and from a seemingly-endless supply of dad jokes, combining them to create a custom meme of their choosing.
+Tenuous legality aside, The Meme Depot is a web-based application designed to help dads and dad joke-afficianados find new material for their tight five.
+Users can choose from a selection of 18 dad-centric template images and from a seemingly-endless supply of dad jokes, combining them to create a custom meme of their choosing.
 The Meme Depot aims to spread wholesome, corny joy, one dad joke at a time.

 ---